mrachuta/fbwdbot/README.md

 ## Thanks

-I am very thankful for my girlfriend for test with her private account - of course as partner for conversation with bot.
+I am very grateful to my girlfriend for test with her private account (as conversation partner for bot).